Execution And Enforcement Of Judgments : S.I. No. 17 Of 2014

 1. In this Order, unless the context or subject matter otherwise requires—

-“warrant of execution” or, when used without qualification, “warrant” includes a warrant to seize property and a warrant of delivery of goods and a warrant for possession.”
+“warrant of execution” or, when used without qualification, “warrant” includes a warrant to seize property, a warrant of delivery of goods and a warrant for possession.”

 2 Stay of execution